millershaski/millershaski.github.io/CIS_355/Assignment4_Handlebars/README.md

 Server's port is 3001

-Title's of posts can be clicked to view them individually.
+Titles of posts can be clicked to view them individually.

 Internally, all posts are stored in a single file, postData.data, in which all posts are stored as JSON, separated by newlines.